Activities and Strategies

 - Social norms: The coalition also works with schools to correct misconceptions about drug use.
 Namely, when it comes to drugs, not everyone is trying it!
 Contact us to find out more information on implementing a school-wide campaign at your campus.

 Coalition members and staff schedule regular meetings with key community stakeholders to educate them about substance use in our community and the efforts of the coalition.

 Over two-thirds of youth who abuse prescription drugs attain them from family and friends.
-Prompt and proper disposal of your unused and expired mediation is important to keeping our community safe.
+Prompt and proper disposal of your unused and expired medication is important to keeping our community safe.

 - The coalition partners with the Drug Enforcement Administration and local law enforcement twice a year to host National Prescription Drug Take Back events throughout the city.
 Community members are encouraged to dispose of unwanted or expired prescription and over-the-counter medication for free and with no questions asked at the collection sites.
-The Take Back is usually held once in the Fall and once in the Spring.
-Check our calendar of events for the next Take Back.
+National Prescription Drug Take Back Day is usually held once in October and once in April.
+CLICK HERE for additional information.

 - The coalition works with police departments to install permanent drug collection boxes available for the public year round.
-Check out our map to locate a location near you.
+To find a permanent medication disposal box near you, CLICK HERE.

 The coalition partners with area schools, agencies and coalitions to educate students, teachers and the community on the harms, risks, and consequences associated with using and abusing alcohol, tobacco and other drugs.
 Contact us to request a speaker.

 The coalition offers various training opportunities, webinars, and conferences as needed to increase professional education and development.